dev-zastai/product-docs/_posts/2024-11-18-How-to-Use-Zast.ai.md

 ![]({{'/assets/img/ZastxCodespace/hash.jpg' | relative_url }})

 ## Step 4:
 Then we can proceed to upload the source code.  <a href="https://zast.ai" target="_blank">Zast.ai</a> does not mandate that the actual source code be uploaded.
-However, the availability of source code will improve the precision of the scan result, e.g., the line numbers for each frame of the vulnerability call flows.
+However, the availability of source code will improve the precision of the assessment result, e.g., the line numbers for each frame of the vulnerability call flows.

 ![]({{'/assets/img/ZastxCodespace/source-code.jpg' | relative_url }})